rfq4587/MSiA423-Project/README.md

 ## Setting up the environment

-SSH into the MSiA 423 server and run the command below: conda env create -f hpark.yml<br>
+SSH into the MSiA 423 server and run the command below:<br>
+conda env create -f hpark.yml<br>
+Activate the conda environment that was created to run the python script:<br>
 conda activate hpark

 ## Running the python script